pat2003rat/8.1_TShirts/README.md

 ## 8 1 tshirts

 This project was the first time we put cookies and localstorage to use.
-Being the precursor to official user authentication for us, we used both localstorage and cookies to log a customer in, persist a shopping cart of cool shirts, and place a mock order.
+We used user authentication implemented by both localstorage and cookies used to log a customer in, persist a shopping cart of cool shirts, and place a mock order.

 Uses:
 React